-Fat injection or grafting has broad applications in cosmetic surgery.
+Fat Grafting also known as Fat injection has broad applications in cosmetic surgery.
 Fat injected into areas requiring volume-enhancement produces safe, long-lasting, and natural-appearing results as volume is replaced to tissues where fat is diminished.
 Fat grafting usually involves harvesting fat from one part of the body, washing/ purifying it, and the carefully re-injecting it with specially designed needles into the areas requiring augmentation.
 The procedure may need to be repeated several times to achieve the desired result.

 Swelling, which is commonly seen after fat injection, usually resolves within 2-3 weeks.
 The degree of swelling is most dependent on the area injected.